rwilliams58/onnx/docs/Operators.md

 <dl>
 <dt><tt>input</tt> : T</dt>
-<dd>Input tensor of [N,C,H,W], where N is the batch axis, C is the channel or depth, H is the height and W is the width.</dd>
+<dd>An input tensor of [N,C,H,W], where N is the batch axis, C is the channel or depth, H is the height and W is the width.</dd>
 </dl>

 #### Outputs

 <dl>
 <dt><tt>output</tt> : T</dt>
-<dd>Output tensor of [N, C/(blocksize * blocksize), H * blocksize, W * blocksize].</dd>
+<dd>An output tensor of [N, C/(blocksize * blocksize), H * blocksize, W * blocksize].</dd>
 </dl>

 #### Type Constraints

 <dl>
 <dt><tt>T</tt> : tensor(float16), tensor(float), tensor(double)</dt>
-<dd>Constrain input types to float tensors.</dd>
+<dd>Constrains input types to float tensors.</dd>
 </dl>

 ### <a name="Div"></a><a name="div">**Div**</a>

   Performs element-wise binary division (with limited broadcast support).

-  If necessary the right-hand-side argument will be broadcasted to match the shape of left-hand-side argument.
-When broadcasting is specified, the second tensor can either be of size 1 (a scalar value), or having its shape as a contiguous subset of the first tensor's shape.
+  If necessary, the right-hand-side argument will be broadcasted to match the shape of left-hand-side argument.
+When broadcasting is specified, the second tensor can either be of size 1 (a scalar value), or have its shape as a contiguous subset of the first tensor's shape.
 The starting of the mutually equal shape is specified by the argument "axis", and if it is not set, suffix matching is assumed.
 1-dim expansion doesn't work yet.

   For example, the following tensor shapes are supported (with broadcast=1):

     shape(A) = (2, 3, 4, 5), shape(B) = (,), i.e. B is a scalar
     shape(A) = (2, 3, 4, 5), shape(B) = (5,)
     shape(A) = (2, 3, 4, 5), shape(B) = (4, 5)
     shape(A) = (2, 3, 4, 5), shape(B) = (3, 4), with axis=1
     shape(A) = (2, 3, 4, 5), shape(B) = (2), with axis=0

   Attribute `broadcast=1` needs to be passed to enable broadcasting.

 #### Attributes

 <dl>
 <dt><tt>axis</tt> : int</dt>
-<dd>If set, defines the broadcast dimensions.
+<dd>If set, this defines the broadcast dimensions.
 See doc for details.</dd>
 <dt><tt>broadcast</tt> : int</dt>
-<dd>Pass 1 to enable broadcasting</dd>
+<dd>Pass 1 to enable broadcasting.</dd>
 </dl>

 #### Inputs

 <dl>
 <dt><tt>A</tt> : T</dt>
-<dd>First operand, should share the type with the second operand.</dd>
+<dd>The first operand.
+It should share the type with the second operand.</dd>
 <dt><tt>B</tt> : T</dt>
-<dd>Second operand.
-With broadcasting can be of smaller size than A. If broadcasting is disabled it should be of the same size.</dd>
+<dd>The second operand.
+With broadcasting, this can be a smaller size than A. If broadcasting is disabled, it should be the same size as A.</dd>
 </dl>

 #### Outputs

 <dl>
 <dt><tt>C</tt> : T</dt>
-<dd>Result, has same dimensions and type as A</dd>
+<dd>The result with the same dimensions and type as A.</dd>
 </dl>

 #### Type Constraints

 <dl>
 <dt><tt>T</tt> : tensor(float16), tensor(float), tensor(double)</dt>
-<dd>Constrain input and output types to float tensors.</dd>
+<dd>Constrains input and output types to float tensors.</dd>
 </dl>